It’s really not that hard to test broadband speed to see if you’re really getting what you’ve paid for

 Ensure you always have quality antivirus software installed on your device and you run regular checks on it.

-Because many of these issues can happen at specific times, it is sensible to test your broadband speed with our speed checker at various times during the day, to get a sense of what the average speed of your broadband is.
+Because many of these issues can happen at specific times, it is sensible to test your broadband speed at various times during the day, to get a sense of what the average speed of your broadband is.